CLIMATE CHANGE CINEMA

 Over the years, I have maintained a constant interest in how filmmakers seek to translate the complex phenomenon of climate change to the screen as well as in the ethical and affective dimensions of such translations in fictional and documentary film.
 Below is a list of my related publications.

 Weik von Mossner, Alexa.
+Forthcoming.
 “Climate on Screen.”
-In preparation for The Cambridge Companion to Literature and Climate, edited by Adeline Johns-Putra and Kelly Sultzbach.
+In The Cambridge Companion to Literature and Climate, edited by Adeline Johns-Putra and Kelly Sultzbach.
 Cambridge: Cambridge University Press.

 Weik von Mossner, Alexa.
 Forthcoming.
 “Feeling Bad?
 Veganism, Climate Change, and the Rhetoric of Cowspiracy.”
 In Veg(etari)an Arguments in Culture, History, and Practice: The V Word, edited by Cristina Hanganu-Bresch.
 Basingstoke: Palgrave Macmillan.